UCCS-CS4300-5300/Group5-fall2024/README.md

 ## Features

-### 1. **Dynamic Quiz Generation**
+### 1. **Dynamic AI Quiz Generation**
    - Store generated and translated questions in a database.
-   - Support for multiple languages, with the ability to set source and target languages.
+   - FUTURE Support for multiple languages, with the ability to set source and target languages.

 ### 2. **User Authentication**
    - User registration, login, and session management.